Hodge, James J. “Bibliographic Description of Agrippa” (Commissioned for The Agrippa Files).

 Kirschenbaum, Matthew G. “Hacking ‘Agrippa’: The Source of the Online Text”

-Matthew G. Kirschenbaum, “Hacking ‘Agrippa’: The Source of the Online Text,” excerpted and adapted from a chapter-length discussion of the electronic text of Agrippa in Kirschenbaum’s book Mechanisms: New Media and the New Textuality (forthcoming from MIT Press).
+Matthew G. Kirschenbaum, “Hacking ‘Agrippa’: The Source of the Online Text,” excerpted and adapted from a chapter-length discussion of Agrippa in Kirschenbaum’s book Mechanisms: New Media and the Forensic Imagination (MIT Press, 2008).
 Kirschenbaum notes: “Mechanisms addresses itself to the textual and technical primitives of electronic writing, with special attention to the qualities of erasure, variability, repeatability, and survivability for electronic objects.”
+(This advance excerpt was posted on The Agrippa Files with Kirschenbaum’s permission in 2005.)

 Liu, Alan.
 Excerpt from The Laws of Cool